AdobeDocs/campaign-web.en/help/v8/personalization/personalize.md

 ![](assets/perso-access.png)

 The expression editor displays.
-Personalization fields are organized into three menus, located to the left of the screen.
+Personalization fields are organized into several menus, located to the left of the screen.
 These menus give access to all fields available in the Adobe Campaign database.

 ![](assets/perso-insert-field.png)